1sh1vam/Neural-Style-Transfer/README.md

 # Insatallation Instructions
 ```
-$ pip install tensorflow(or any other package name)
+$ pip install -U tensorflow(or any other package name)
 ```

 # Results